project-nv/night-vision/docs/docs/guide/data-struct/script-object.md

 }
 ```

 Scripts are executed in web-worker ([script engine]()).
-Each script can produce several overlays, automatically placed on a specific pane.
+Each script can create multiple overlays that are automatically placed on specific panes.

 ## script.id <img src="/robot.png" class="rh-tag" title="robot" />